ranbureand/sitefolio/_posts/2021-08-13-multilingual-sites-in-jekyll-2.markdown

 {: .code-m }
 {% endraw %}

-In the eventuality that the user interface copy is quite lengthy, we might consider creating a different data file for each language and place it in a dedicated subdirectory—similarly to what we already do for pages and posts.
-For the sake of this basic site, we keep things simple and use only one single data file to list the copy in all the different languages.
+If the user interface copy is quite lengthy, we might consider creating a different data file for each language and placing it in a dedicated subdirectory—similar to what we already do for pages and posts.
+For this basic site, we keep things simple and use only one data file to list the copy in all the different languages.

 [^logic]:
     The logic is based on the principle articulated in Sylvain Durand’s *[Making Jekyll Multilingual](https://sylvaindurand.org/making-jekyll-multilingual/#principle "Making Jekyll